A Technical Introducition to MathML Core for Writing Mathematics on the Web

 There are a bunch of Greek letters and punctuation that look like their mathematical counterparts, but aren't.
 The latter should be used when applicable for proper rendering and parsing.
 When in doubt, search for the character in the Unicode code charts to see if it refers to such a look-a-like.

-In particular, U+2212 – MINUS SIGN should generally be used instead of U+002D - HYPHEN-MINUS when used inside an <mo>, but never when setting attribute values.
+In particular, the minus sign character – (U+2212) should generally be used instead of the hyphen-minus character - (U+002D) when used as the contents of an <mo>, but the latter must be used when setting negative numerical attribute values to elements.

 Non-trivial use cases